 What is the cheapest Hootsuite alternative?

-Zoho Social starts at $10 per month (annual billing) and includes scheduling, monitoring, and the Zia AI assistant.
-Publer starts at $12 per month per social set.
-Buffer charges $6 per channel per month.
-Pallyy starts at $15 per month.
-For flat-rate pricing, PostPlanify starts at $39 per month for 10 social accounts.
+Zoho Social is the cheapest at $10/month (annual billing) with scheduling, monitoring, and the Zia AI assistant.
+Publer starts at $12/month per social set, Buffer charges $6 per channel, and Pallyy starts at $15/month.
+For flat-rate pricing with unlimited posts, PostPlanify's $29/month Starter plan covers 5 accounts with no per-user fees.

 Which Hootsuite alternative is best for agencies?